Does DoorDash Perform Background Checks?

 A background check company must take reasonable steps to ensure its report is as accurate as possible.

 The FCRA also puts limits on the negative information a background check report can include.
 A report cannot list civil suits, judgments, arrest records, paid tax liens, accounts in collection or most other negative information (except criminal convictions) after 7 years, or bankruptcies after 10 years.
 It also cannot list expunged convictions

-Your Right to Dispute an Unfair Background Check Report from DoorDash
+Can I Dispute an Unfair Background Check Report from DoorDash?